spsforks/QB64-Wiki/INKEY$.md

 ```

-*Example 4:* Getting just number values entered by a user in an INKEY$ input loop.
+Getting just number values entered by a user in an INKEY$ input loop.

 ```vb